muhammedkurtulus/ethereum-erc721-nft-create/README.md

 ## Getting Started

-- Clone the repository
-- Moving into the folder with `cd`
-- Install dependencies `npm install`
+- Clone the repository, moving into the folder with `cd, `install dependencies `npm install`
 - Create an app on [Alchemy](https://www.alchemy.com/) and generate API key
 - Add ether from a faucet : [Goerli Faucet](https://goerlifaucet.com/) or [here](https://www.allthatnode.com/faucet/ethereum.dsrv) or others..

-## Developing

 - Configure the metadata for your nft using IPFS with [Pinata](https://app.pinata.cloud/) or use the ready ones in the project

     - Upload your image to Pinata and copy CID
     - Add to `nft-metadata.json` and change other data.
     - Once you’re done editing the JSON file, save it and upload it to Pinata.
     - Copy CID and change `mintNFT("ipfs://your CID")"` in `mint-nft.js`

+## Deployment

 - Create `.env` like this :